mui/material-ui/docs/pages/blog/september-2019-update.md

 - 🧮 We will start to work on a Data Table component.
 ⭐️ Notice that the advanced features of the data grid will be paid, behind an enterprise subscription.
 This is an effort part of [our roadmap](/discover-more/roadmap/) to answer enterprise needs.

-- ❓ Do you want something in specific?
-Please upvote our [GitHub issues](https://github.com/mui-org/material-ui/issues), the number of 👍 matters to us.
+- ❓ Please upvote our [GitHub issues](https://github.com/mui-org/material-ui/issues) if you want something specific.
+The number of 👍 helps us to prioritize.

 <hr />